Research at the School of Management

 At the School of Management we place high priority on generating leading edge research as reflected in the School's strong track record of international publications and externally-funded grants and projects.

-Generating leading edge research is important at School of Management and is reflected in the School's strong track record of externally-funded grants and projects, the Industrial Relations Centre (with 40 years of disseminating the latest academic research to the practitioner community), our regular Research Seminars and the recently-created Working Paper Series.
-Our focus on producing high-quality, original research enables us to offer a great deal to our key stakeholders, be they students, executives, community leaders or both small and large organisations.
-It provides our researchers with the platform to better analyse current and conventional management practice and how to move creatively to new knowledge and understanding.
+Our focus on producing high-quality, original research enables us to offer substantial value to our key stakeholders, be they students, executives, community and organizational leaders or international researchers and scholars.
+It provides our researchers with the platform to better analyze current and conventional management and organizational practices and to move creatively to new knowledge and understanding.

 School of Management